 It doesn’t matter whether the device is a smartphone, tablet, or laptop; mobile devices can provide various benefits to businesses that choose to utilize a BYOD policy.
 Employees are simply more productive with devices they are more familiar with.
 Surprisingly enough, they are also more likely to keep their device in proper working order.
 This is personal investment at its finest; if an employee has a personal connection to the device, they will be more likely to keep the device in nice shape and will enjoy using it more often.

-On the employer’s side of things, BYOD is a huge money saver.
+On the employer’s side of things, Bring Your Own Device is a huge money saver.
 This means that the business won’t need to procure the devices and can instead allow employees to bring them to the workplace if they feel they need them.
 This prevents businesses from investing in devices or data plans that aren’t going to be used.

-If you want to make sure your employees’ mobile devices don’t become a big problem, having your employees adhere to a BYOD policy is the best solution.
+If you want to make sure your employees’ mobile devices don’t become a big problem, having your employees adhere to a Bring Your Oow Device policy is the best solution.
 This gives your employees a clear outline of what they are handing over when bringing their own devices to the workplace.
 A comprehensive BYOD policy goes a long way toward protecting data and infrastructure from nefarious threats.

-If your business needs help with access control and mobile device management, call Emerald City Solutions’s IT professionals at (206) 340-1616.
+If your business needs help with access control and mobile device management, call Emerald City Solutions IT professionals.